nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `edel /e 10` deletes the 10th event in the address book.

 ### Mark a task as done : `tdone`
 Marks the specified task of the specified member as done.
-Only can be used when the user is on participant lists (accessible via `plist [/e EVENT_ID]`).
+Only can be used when the user is on member lists (accessible via `plist [/e EVENT_ID]`).

 Format: `tdone /p MEMBER_ID /t TASK_ID`

-* Can **only be used in participant list**.
+* Can **only be used in member list**.
 * Marks the task specified by `TASK_ID` of the member specified by `MEMBER_ID`.
-* `MEMBER_ID` refers to the index number shown in the displayed participant list.
+* `MEMBER_ID` refers to the index number shown in the displayed member list.
-* `TASK_ID` refers to the index number shown in the displayed task list of the specified participant.
+* `TASK_ID` refers to the index number shown in the displayed task list of the specified member.
 * `MEMBER_ID` and `TASK_ID` **must be a positive integer** 1, 2, 3, …​

 Example:
-* `tdone /p 2 /t 3` deletes the 3rd task of the 2nd participants.
+* `tdone /p 2 /t 3` deletes the 3rd task of the 2nd members.

 ### Clearing all entries : `clear`